Truthful Mechanisms for Competing Submodular Processes: Introduction

+Second, we suppose that advertiser budgets and the price per impression are set exogenously (or, alternatively, that the seeds correspond to special offers or other interventions of limited quantity).
+As such, we do not explicitly model the problem of maximizing revenue; rather, the role of our mechanism is to decide where to place the purchased impressions.
+In this sense our framework is closer in spirit to matching algorithms for display advertising \cite{FMMM09,FHKMS10} than to revenue-optimal mechanism design.
+There are many ways in which this model could be enriched, such as by endogenizing budgets or allowing complex pricing schemes that depend upon expected influence.
+We leave these as avenues for future work, though we note that such extensions presuppose that agents have sufficient knowledge of the spread process and graph topology to accurately value initial adoption sets.

-Our model of competitive influence spread is described formally in Section \ref{sec.preliminaries} as a submodular assignment problem with externalities.
-Roughly speaking, there is a ground set $U$ of elements (network nodes), and $k$ players who vie for elements of this set.
-A valid allocation is a collection $\mathbf{S}=(S_1,\ldots,S_k)$ of subsets of $U$.
-Each player's resulting payoff is assumed to be monotonically non-decreasing in his own set and non-increasing in the allocations to other players, and the sum of player payoffs is assumed to be submodular in the allocated sets.
-The mechanism receives as input a demand from each player, representing the number of nodes to allocate, and returns an allocation $\mathbf{S}$ respecting those demands with the goal of maximizing the social welfare.
-We note that this formulation captures and extends many existing models of influence spread, allowing incorporation of features such as node weights, player-specific spread probabilities, and non-linear selection probabilities.
+Our model of competitive influence spread is described formally in Section \ref{sec.preliminaries}.
+Our formulation captures and extends many existing models of influence spread, allowing incorporation of features such as node weights, player-specific spread probabilities, and non-linear selection probabilities.
 A more detailed discussion appears in Appendix \ref{sec.models}.

-We wish to design mechanisms that are strategyproof in the sense that rational agents are incentivized to truthfully reveal their demands.
-For many natural models of competitive influence spread, the expected outcome of a single advertiser can be negatively impacted by externalities imposed by the allocation to its opponents, leading to complex strategic behaviour.
-A strategyproof mechanism must therefore align the incentives of each advertiser, so that it is not possible to benefit by reducing the requested number of seeds.
+We wish to design mechanisms that are strategyproof, in that rational agents are incentivized to truthfully reveal their demands.
+In particular, an agent should not be able to increase its expected influence by reducing its requested number of seeds (i.e.\ budget).
+The difficulty in avoiding such non-monotonicities is that the expected outcome of an advertiser can be negatively impacted by externalities imposed by the allocation to its opponents, which can depend on the budget declarations in a non-trivial manner.